ychding11/QJulia4D/README.md

 But source code cannot be built on Windows 10 because of old DX APIs, I ported it to make it build OK on Windows 10 platform.
 The default configuration is Release x64.

+There is a git submodule in project.
+Please refer [Git Tool Submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules) for details.

 Demos
 ========